Filipino Chicken Adobo

 - Bring the pot to a boil, turn down the heat a bit and simmer the chicken for about 30 minutes, uncovered.

 - Serve with white rice, always.
 The only acceptable way to eat chicken adobo is by spooning that savory, oily sauce all over a fluffy pile of rice.
-Cauliflower rice will stand in for paleo pals, but even that's pushing it. :)
+Cauliflower rice will stand in for paleo pals if absolutely necessary, but even that's pushing it. :)

 - Quadruple this recipe if you are a member of my family.